Sapna-Tech/AFriend/README.md

      B) Old session: The session id is fetched of the user.

-5 .The Python service calls Watson assistant which processes and provides the proper response.
+5. The Python service calls Watson assistant which processes and provides the proper response.

 6. The Watson assistant is trained on our self-made dataset and have provided support of text and images.